 His flamboyant style as head of the world chess federation since 1995 has attracted frequent criticism, however; and the impression of eccentricity was compounded recently when he told Russian state television that aliens in yellow spacesuits had given him a tour of their craft.

 “We’ve had enough of Ilyumzhinov.
 He’s no longer fit to head the federation.
-He must go,” said Karpov, whose campaign to head the game’s governing body is also supported by Vladimir Kramnik, another former world champion.
+He must go,” said Karpov, whose campaign to head the game’s governing body is also supported by Vladimir Kramnik

 “So much could have been done in the last 15 years.
 Instead, Ilyumzhinov has simply placed his people in power, made a lot of unfulfilled promises and all but ended chances of attracting major sponsors because of his reputation.”